This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-1. Preheat the oven to 35o degrees F. Line two baking sheet with parchment paper or a silpat mat.
-Whisk together flour, baking powder, and salt; then set aside.
+• Preheat the oven to 350°F. Line two baking sheets with parchment paper and set aside.
 In a small bowl, combine granulated sugar and lemon zest.
 Rub the sugar and lemon zest together with your fingers, until fragrant.

 Your email address will not be published.
 Required fields are marked *